Equivariant log-concavity of graph matchings

 \section{Abstract}

-We show that the graded vector space spanned by matchings in any graph is strongly equivariantly log-concave, viewed as a graded representation of the graph automorphism group.
-Our proof provides an explicit construction of a family of equivariant injections of representations.
+For any graph, we show that the graded permutation representation of the graph automorphism group given by matchings is strongly equivariantly log-concave.
+The proof gives a family of equivariant injections inspired by a combinatorial map of Kratthenthaler and reduces to the hard Lefschetz theorem.